lusaxweb/vuesax/docs/components/slider.md

 ## Icons

-You can add an icon with the `icon` property for better representation to the user
+You can add an icon with the `icon` property to better representation the sliders to the user.

 ::: tip
 Vuesax use the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).